Accessibility links

 Advanced AI settings

-If, after extensive prompt testing, the output from Pangea AI still does not meet your needs, you might consider changes to Temperature / Top P. These parameters can limit or extend the creativity of the AI:
+If the output from Pangea AI does not meet your needs, even after extensive prompt testing, you might consider changes to the Temperature / Top P. These parameters can limit or extend the creativity of an AI model:

 • Temperature: Controls the randomness of the AI.
 A higher value produces output that is more dynamic and engaging.
 A lower value produces output that is more restrained and standardized.

 • Top P: Controls the size of the AI's vocabulary.
-A higher value means that the AI can choose from more words.
-This produces language that is richer and more diverse.
+A higher value lets the AI choose from more words.
+This produces richer, more diverse language.
 A lower value produces language that is more unified and predictable.

 Below, find examples of how Temperature / Top P can influence the AI's output: